 July and August are tomato time here in Western North Carolina!
-The farm markets are crowing about the lovely heirlooms available, and the volunteer tomato vines left behind in our empty chicken coop are giving me handfuls of sweet cherry tomatoes.
+The farm markets are crowing about the lovely boxes of heirloom tomatoes available for purchase, and the volunteer tomato vines left behind in our empty chicken coop are giving me handfuls of sweet cherry tomatoes every day.

 As awesome as a fresh tomato can be, there’s only so many BLTs a person can stand (or so I’m told).
-If you want to preserve that fresh flavor for winter months, you can always can tomatoes.
+If you want to preserve that fresh flavor for winter months, you can always can your tomato harvest.

-Be prepared to be warm…canning involves a lot of heat in the form of boiling water, so enjoy your steam bath along with the lovely jars of red jewels you end up with.
+Be prepared to be warm!
+Canning produce involves a lot of heat in the form of boiling water, so enjoy your steam baths along with the lovely jars of red jewels you end up with.

 I’ll quickly cover two different methods, both the Cold Pack and Hot Pack.
 They’ll all start off and end up the same, so let’s get started…